allenai/unqover/README.md

 ./utils           # some utilities
 ```

+And the flow of this readme is:
+- [Part 1](#generation): How to generate underspecified examples from scratch
+- [Part 2](#prediction): How to use trained QA or pre-trained LMs to predict on the generated examples
+- [Part 3](#evaluation): How to run analysis over model predictions
+- [Part 4](#visualization): How to visualize analysis results
+- [Appendix](#appendix): How to train QA models on your own and tools that come in handy

 ## Instructions for Reproduction

 To reproduce our results in the paper, you can simply download model predictions from [here](https://console.cloud.google.com/storage/browser/unqover-files;tab=objects) and put them under ``./data/``: